Chapter 26 : Off-kilter

 I pulled away, letting go of his hand.
 He was staring at me.
 And I could tell, just by looking at his eyes, that he had felt it too.
 That strange feeling of being empty and full at the same time.
 That shooting star.

 He leaned back, his head gently thumping against the door.
-It was eerily quiet, save for my heartbeat, which was sputtering and stumbling, going haywire inside my chest.
+It was eerily quiet, save for my heartbeat, which was sputtering inside my chest.

-“Bennett,” he finally groaned, “what are we doing?”
+“Bennett,” he said quietly.
+“What are we doing?”

 It was more intense this time.
-Frantic and urgent, Potter’s lips found mine, his hands clasping my face.
+Potter’s urgent mouth found mine, his hands clasping my face.
 It was fast and hard and pure need.
 And I wanted it.
 Wanted him.
-Because this, whatever it was, felt right.
-Being this close to him, with my hands against his chest, feeling his heartbeat thud against his ribcage...
+Being this close to him, with my hands against his chest, feeling his heartbeat thrum against my palm...
 This was the only time when Potter actually felt human to me.

-I parted my lips, allowing him to deepen the kiss and just let instinct take over.
+I parted my lips, allowing him to deepen the kiss as his tongue slid between my teeth.
 We grappled desperately at each other, trying to get as close as possible, tangling together in a hot blur of lips and tongue and touch, all intertwined.
 I wrapped my arms around his neck, pulling myself towards him.
 My head was spinning with that same, heated dizziness that only Potter could make me feel.
 He was pressing me so hard against the door, I thought we might break it.
-I was losing control, spinning downwards as everything else except for the boy in front of me seemed to fade away...

 I knew what we were doing was wrong, that this wasn’t how I was supposed to fix things, but I couldn’t help it.
 I was drawn towards him, addicted and intoxicated by the haze and muted heat between us.
 I needed it, craved it, wanted it...

 My mind was trying to catch up with my body.
 It was moving sluggishly, trying to make sense of what happened.
+I wish I could find out what Potter was thinking.
 Finally, after a while of staring, I murmured, “I should go.”

 Potter nodded.
 “Probably.”